Every Rammstein album ranked from worst to best

-6. Rosenrot (2005)
+7. Rosenrot (2005)

-In all honesty, there’s simply no such thing as a bad Rammstein record – all six studio albums contain more than their fair share of face-melting Teutonic glory.
+In all honesty, there’s simply no such thing as a bad Rammstein record – all seven studio albums contain more than their fair share of face-melting Teutonic glory.
 That said, their fifth full-length fell slightly short of the creative genius so boldly present on the albums before it.
 Released only a year after its predecessor – which half of its tracks were originally penned for – it was even named Reise, Reise Volume Two before the group eventually settled on Rosenrot (translating as ‘rose-red’ in English).
 But this is no half-arsed collection of B‑sides… far from it.
 Mann Geggen Mann witnesses some of most maniacal roars we’ve heard from Till Lindemann, while more keen-eared fans may have recognised the ‘Hey’ sample used in pulverising opener Benzin from Prodigy chart-topper Firestarter, originally lifted off Art Of Noise track Close (To The Edit).
 One of the more unlikely collaborations in rock history arrived with Stirb Nicht Vor Mir, which features guest vocals from Sharleen Spiteri of Scottish pop-rockers Texas, alongside German singer Bobo – who has lent her voice to a handful of Rammstein songs over years.
 Over half of these songs have never been performed on stage, and considering just how much great music they’ve written over the course of 25 years, that’s perfectly understandable.

-5. Herzeleid (1995)
+6. Herzeleid (1995)

 For some bands, evolution equates to moving through genres and eventually leaving their roots firmly in the past.
 This is definitely not the case with Rammstein, however.
 All the flavours you would expect from them today are present on their mid-’90s debut – crushing metallic guitars, robotic synths, pounding machine-like rhythms and, of course, singer Till’s earth-rumbling baritone.
-That’s not to say the Neue Deutsche Härte pioneers haven’t progressed – rather their growth has been evident more in their songcraft than the actual ingredients to their sound, save a few horns and acoustics.
+That’s not to say the Neue Deutsche Härte pioneers haven’t progressed – rather their growth has been evident more in their songcraft than the actual ingredients to their sound, save for a few horns and acoustics.
 Standout moments on this first taste include the searing thrash metal of Asche Zu Asche, electro-pop masterpiece Du Riechst So Gut, haunting ballad Seemann, and the unforgettable closer named after the group themselves.
 Though the production wasn’t quite as expansive as the music, the 11 songs impressed Nine Inch Nails mastermind Trent Reznor enough for him to include Heirate Mich and the self-titled finale on the 1996 Lost Highway soundtrack.

 5. Sehnsucht (1997)

-While that debut fared well on home soil and Austria, climbing into the top 10 and top 20 respectively, it was Rammstein’s sophomore release that saw global recognition beckon – mainly thanks to GRAMMY-nominated lead single Du Hast.
+While that debut fared well on home soil and Austria, climbing into the Top 10 and Top 20 respectively, it was Rammstein’s second release that saw global recognition beckon – mainly thanks to GRAMMY-nominated lead single Du Hast.
 More than two decades on, it remains the benchmark for industrial metal – an enduring juxtaposition of opposing extremes.
 Both playful and sinister, simplistic yet intelligent, soulful and mechanical, it encapsulates the conflict between man and machine like few had done before and have done since.
 Then there are the double meanings the Germans have become famous for – its main lyric translating as either ‘you have me’ or ‘you hate me’, depending on Till’s diction.
 Other tracks like Engel and Bück Dich remain setlist staples to this day, the latter of which involving some of Till’s more, um, ambitious flair for showmanship.

 3. Liebe Ist Für Alle Da (2009)

-Ahead of the longest creative gap in their career, Rammstein’s sixth effort Liebe Ist Für Alle Da (meaning ‘love is for everyone’) documented the Berlin sextet at their most provocatively twisted.
+Rammstein’s sixth effort Liebe Ist Für Alle Da (meaning ‘love is for everyone’) documented the Berlin sextet at their most provocatively twisted.
 The video for lead single Pussy premiered on German porn site Visit‑X, depicting the band members engaging in various sexual activities – though which of the close-up scenes were performed by stunt doubles remains unclear.
 Wiener Blut (translating as ‘Viennese Blood’) was inspired by one of the most harrowing kidnap cases in European history, where Austrian engineer Josef Fritzl imprisoned his own daughter inside a basement for 24 years, fathering seven children with her.
 Ich Tu Dir Weh (meaning I Want To Hurt You) also contributed to the album being initially banned from public display in their native country, thanks to its wishlist of sadomasochistic practices that included the employment of needles, pliers, saws and – most perturbing of all – the insertion of rodents into the human body.
 Ew.
 Germany’s Federal Department For Media Harmful To Young People lifted the ban the following year, ruling it was more “a surrealistic hint at violence” than anything containing detailed or real descriptions of violence.
 In their official making-of video, guitarist Paul Lander explains how [keyboardist] “Flake gets mishandled by Till in this tub, gets liquid metal poured over him to visually underline the song text [lyrics]… because Flake is the weakest member of the group.”
 This scene has become a firm fixture within their curiously bombastic and gale-force theatrics on stage.